 - 1. A financial disclosure submission is submitted by a researcher or research staff via Click Commerce for either a new Research Certification Request or if the investigator updates his/her Outside Activity Report due to changes and/or new reports of travel. - 2.
 COI Administrator(s) are alerted to financial disclosure submissions by accessing the inbox account of the COI Administrator. - 3.
 The COI Administrator will click the link to review the disclosure.
 The COI Administrator will confirm the required COI CITI training has been completed for the investigator and that all questions on the form have been answered completely.
 CITI training reports are maintained by the IRB staff.
 If the training is incomplete or has expired, the COI Administrator will click the Request Changes link and will send the certification back to the investigator with instructions to complete the training and submit changes once completed. - 4.
 When COI CITI training has been confirmed, the COI Administrator will click the Inter-Office Comment link and add comments that the CITI training is complete and notify the RICO that the form is ready for review. - 5.
-The RICO or designee will review the actual disclosure.

-- 6. If the Outside Activity Report (OAR) requires any clarification, or if parts of the form were left blank, the OAR will be returned to the investigator for correction by clicking the "Request Changes" link.
-The RICO or designee may consult with the investigator, and/or the Director of the Office of Sponsored Programs, and/or the Director of Administration on sections requiring correction or clarification.
-The investigator will be automatically notified via Click Commerce when corrections or clarifications are required.
-After the investigator completes the corrections, the form is re-submitted for review by the RICO or designee. - 7.
-If the Outside Activity Report (OAR) does not identify any financial disclosures, the RICO or designee will: - a. click the Administrative Review Complete link updating the following fields; - b. check 'no' for outside activities - c. check 'no issues found' for the Administrative Determination - d. update Disposition to 'Administratively Disposition' - e. check 'complete' and 'OK'. - 8.
+The RICO or designee will review the actual disclosure. - 6.
+If the Outside Activity Report (OAR) does not identify any financial disclosures, the RICO or designee will: - a. click the Administrative Review Complete link updating the following fields; - b. check 'no' for outside activities - c. check 'no issues found' for the Administrative Determination - d. update Disposition to 'Administratively Disposition' - e. check 'complete' and 'OK'. - 7.
 If the OAR identifies a financial disclosure, the RICO or designee will evaluate to determine if the disclosure is a SFI related to the research. - a.
 If a SFI related to the research is not identified, and all disclosed entities have been previously reviewed, the RICO or designee will: - i. click the Inter-Office Comment link and add comments that there is no SFI related to the research identified. - ii. click the Administrative Review Complete link updating the appropriate fields. - b.
 If the RICO confirms there is not an actual SFI related to research, the COI Administrator will complete the steps as cited in 7a. - c.
-If the RICO confirms there is an apparent SFI related to research, the COI Administrator will: - i. click the Inter-Office Comment link and add comments that the disclosure has been sent to the COIMC for review; - ii.
-Update the excel spreadsheet documenting the COIMC Click reviews (documented here: J:\rashare\COI\Agendas & Minutes). - iii.
-Send an email to the COIMC which contains a summary of the disclosure, a pdf attachment of the Click Disclosure, and a request for determination of FCOI.
-All committee reviews take place outside of the Click Commerce system, this feature is not turned on for HPHCI. - iv.
+If the RICO confirms there is an apparent SFI related to research, the COI Administrator will: - i. click the Inter-Office Comment link and add comments that the disclosure has been sent to the COIMC for review;

+- ii.
 Once the review is complete, the COI Administrator will update the COIMC Click reviews excel spreadsheet.
-In Click Commerce, the COI Administrator will click the Administrative Review Complete link and update the appropriate fields. - v.
-If the COIMC issues a management plan, the COI Administrator will have the IRBNet record tagged as applicable. - vi.
-If an IRBNet record does not yet exist, the COI Administrator will notify the applicable Grants Manager (GM) and the Director of OSP that a management plan is place.
-The GM will track that a management plan exists and will alert IRB staff at the time of IRBNet submission.

-9. Once the Administrative Review Complete link has been updated, the COI Administrator will click the Prepare and Send Correspondence link and will update the template correspondence to correspond with the type of review that occurred.
+In Click Commerce, the COI Administrator will click the Administrative Review Complete link and update the appropriate fields. - iii.
+If the COIMC issues a management plan, the COI Administrator will have the IRBNet record tagged as applicable. - iv.
+If an IRBNet record does not yet exist, the COI Administrator will notify the applicable Grants Manager (GM) that a management plan is place.
+The GM will track that a management plan exists and will alert IRB staff at the time of IRBNet submission. - 8.
+Once the Administrative Review Complete link has been updated, the COI Administrator will click the Prepare and Send Correspondence link and will update the template correspondence to correspond with the type of review that occurred.